North Korea says China's Xi wants to boost ties

 John Delury, associate professor of Chinese studies at Yonsei University in Seoul, told CNN under normal circumstances the message would be little more than a diplomatic nicety.

-"But comparatively speaking, the channel between Xi and Kim has been restricted for years.
+"But, comparatively speaking, the channel between Xi and Kim has been restricted for years.
 This message shouldn't be news, but we pay attention to it because the channels got so bad," he said.

 On paper, China is North Korea's closest and most powerful ally but it's no secret that relations between Beijing and Pyongyang have been at a low point in recent years.